zulip/zulip/README.dev.md

 https://github.com/zulip/zulip/issues/32 for a plan for how to dramatically reduce this requirement).
 The recommended approach for all platforms is to use Vagrant, which  will install the environment inside a VM or container on any platform that supports Vagrant.
+You could also install things by hand, which is supported by a variety of platforms, or use Docker.

 Start by cloning the Zulip repositiory: